 Many CRMs with automation will offer marketing automation.
 This will generally involve email marketing, such as drip campaigns.

-What’s easy to overlook is sales automation and also whether marketing automation is made available for sales users.
+What’s easy to overlook is sales force automation and also whether marketing automation is made available for sales users.
 It can be a game-changer for your sales staff to be able to generate their own MQLs via automation and then trigger lead nurturing workflows for their leads that are high in the funnel.

 • Follow-up automation for leads who go quiet.